Best laptops for coding and programming 2025: Great Prime Day deals on powerful portable computers

 🔎 The Razer Blade 16 is an exceptional gaming laptop that can give your programming endeavors a massive boost — but be wary of its pricing and poor portability. ★★★★

-Although a gaming laptop may not be your first instinct when looking for the best laptop for coding or programming, gaming laptops are engineered for high performance and smooth graphical output — and often come with stellar screens.
-That is certainly true for the Razer Blade 16 (2024), which is a fantastic laptop in its own right — and can give your coding endeavors a productivity boost – let alone a device that you can use to spin up the latest gaming titles.
-We especially love its relatively minimalist design given it's a gaming machine and impressively premium build quality — it looks stunning and it feels great to use.
+Although a gaming laptop may not be your first instinct when looking for the best laptop for coding or programming, these machines are engineered for high performance and smooth graphical output — and often come with stellar screens.
+That is certainly true for the Razer Blade 16 (2025), which acn give your coding endeavors a productivity boost – let alone a device that you can use to spin up the latest gaming titles.
+We especially love its minimalist design and impressively premium build quality — it looks stunning and it feels great to use.

-Beneath the bonnet, its internal components are among the best you can find with an Intel Core i9-14900HX CPU paired with an extremely powerful Nvidia GeForce RTX 4080 graphics card.
-Alongside 32 GB RAM and 1 TB SSD, you have a machine built for workstation-level performance.
+Beneath the bonnet, its internal components are among the best you can find with an AMD Ryzen AI 9 365 processor with an extremely powerful Nvidia GeForce RTX 5070 graphics card.
+Alongside 16 GB RAM and 1 TB SSD in the base configuration, you have a machine built for workstation-level performance.
 The inclusion of the Nvidia chip also means you can comfortably rely on this machine for intensive video or 3D rendering tasks alongside compiling code.
 If you're working with visuals or graphics too, in game development, for example, you will also love the vibrance of the 16-inch OLED display.
 This technology tends to reproduce vibrant colors and exceptional contrast — with a black illumination level of practically zero — meaning deep and inky blacks.
-But it also benefits from a super-smooth 120 Hz refresh rate, and a QHD+ resolution.
+But it also benefits from a super-smooth 240 Hz refresh rate, and a QHD+ resolution.

 There are a few downsides, including the fact it's a bulky machine and very heavy, so don't expect to have an easy time lugging it around with you if you're often on the move.
 It's also steeply priced — although we wouldn't go so far as to say it represents poor value for money, because you're still getting a monstrously powerful machine and a stunning display in a well-engineered and exquisitely designed chassis.
 Gaming laptops, however, also tend to have weaker battery life than their cousins designed purely for maximum productivity, so you'll need to bear that in mind too when considering the Razer Blade 16 or any gaming machine for that matter.